kubernetes-sigs/gateway-api/site-src/contributing/gamma.md

 PT and 8am PT slots to try to be as time-zone inclusive as possible.
 Meetings will be moderated by the [GAMMA leads](https://github.com/kubernetes-sigs/gateway-api/blob/main/OWNERS_ALIASES#L23) with notes taken by a volunteer.
-Meeting occurences can be found on the [sig-network calendar](/contributing/community/#meetings).
+Meeting occurrences can be found on the [sig-network calendar](/contributing/community/#meetings).
 Community members should feel free to attend both GAMMA and Gateway API meetings, but are by no means obligated to do so.